Transport Database from Linux to Windows

 SQL> select platform_id, platform_name,endian_format from v$transportable_platform Where upper(platform_name) like '%LINUX IA%';

 And run following command for Target DB to check endian format .

 SQL> select platform_id, platform_name,endian_format from v$transportable_platform Where upper(platform_name) like ‘%MICROSOFT%’;

 SQL> shu immediate SQL> startup mount SQL> alter database open read only;

 Check Database is ready for transportation or not using below pl/sql code

-To identify directories, tables or Binary files with the help of executing DBMS_TDB.CHECK_EXTERNAL function.
-If something is identified then you must be copy these manually and recreate the database directories.
+To identify directories, tables, or Binary files with the help of executing DBMS_TDB.CHECK_EXTERNAL function.
+If something is identified then you must copy these manually and recreate the database directories.